mpodkolzin/RoboND-DeepLearning/writeup.md

 ### Environment:

 For this project I decided to build my own GPU platform to experiment with.
-Besides my main graphic card, I got extra NVIDIA GTX980 setting up cuda on Ubuntu 14.04 deserves separate writeup:), but once i got it working, I gained more than x10 boost in calculation speed.
+Besides my main graphic card, I got extra NVIDIA GTX980.
+Setting up CUDA on Ubuntu 14.04 deserves a separate writeup:), but once i got it working, I gained more than x10 boost in calculation speed.

 [gtx]:./images/GTX.jpg
 ![gpu][gtx]